d-vf/phd-website-content/en/deaepp/candidaturas-en.md

 - the motivation letter
 - the scientific and personal quality of the candidate
 - the research plan, if any
 In the case of the **IST/CMU dual degree**, candidates must be admitted by both institutions, apply directly to the EPP programme at Carnegie Mellon University, and typically present recent results from the **GRE and TOEFL** exams.
-The final classification of these candidates is determined by a **Joint Selection Committee**.
+The final ranking of these candidates is determined by a **Joint Selection Committee**.

 ## Application Process